Ricette di Sicilia

 - 1

-Wash and dry the courgettes, then slice them into 5 mm rounds.
+Wash and dry the courgettes, then slice them into rounds about 5mm thick.

 - 2

-Fry the courgettes in plenty of extra-virgin olive oil until golden, then drain on kitchen paper and sprinkle lightly with salt.
+Fry the courgette slices in plenty of extra virgin olive oil until golden, then drain them on kitchen paper and sprinkle lightly with salt.

 - 3

-Prepare the sauce: cook the chopped tomatoes with half an onion and a sprig of basil, then pass everything through a food mill.
-Return the sauce to the casserole pot with the finely chopped onion, salt and pepper, and allow it to thicken gently.
+To make the sauce: cook the chopped tomatoes with half an onion and a sprig of basil, then pass them through a food mill before returning the purée to the pan with the chopped onion, seasoning with salt and pepper.
+Let it simmer gently until thickened.

 - 4

-In a ceramic baking dish, layer fried courgettes, tomato sauce and grated caciocavallo, adding a few basil leaves between the layers.
+In a ceramic baking dish, layer the fried courgettes, tomato sauce, and grated caciocavallo, adding a few fresh basil leaves between the layers.

 - 5

-Finish with a final layer of courgettes, plenty of sauce and a generous handful of cheese.
+Finish with a final layer of courgettes, sauce, and a generous sprinkling of cheese.

 - 6

-Bake at 200°C for around 20 minutes, until golden and lightly crisp on top.
+Bake in a preheated oven at 200°C for about 20 minutes, until the top is golden and crispy.

 - 7

-Leave to rest for a few minutes, then serve warm or hot.
+Allow to rest for a few minutes, then serve the parmigiana warm or at room temperature.

 💡 Tips and Variations